-- 88. The transport sector interdependencies concern the reliance of other sectors on transport infrastructure and services, the resource requirements of the transport sector and other functions and impacts of transport infrastructure. - 89.
-All sectors depend on transport systems to carry workforce, while agricultural and other produce distribution and tourism is also highly dependent on transport.
+87. The transport sector interdependencies concern the reliance of other sectors on transport infrastructure and services, the resource requirements of the transport sector and other functions and impacts of transport infrastructure.

+88. All sectors depend on transport systems to carry workforce; while agricultural and other produce distribution, and tourism is also highly dependent on transport.
 Therefore, any damage to transport infrastructure from extreme weather events may hinder these activities as well as hamper access to other infrastructure in emergencies.
-Specific impacts may include lower river levels due to more frequent/severe drought that will affect river transport. - 90.
-The transport sector is dependent on the energy infrastructure for fuel and electricity supply.
-It also depends on information and communication technology (ICT) networks for the management of services and transport infrastructure. - 91.
-Transport infrastructure also performs other functions, such as access and monitoring of fire events and limitation of erosion and landslides, which may be of increased benefit for protection against future climate change vulnerabilities.
-It is also linked to BD&ES in both positive (for example, creating migration routes) and negative ways (for example, ecosystem fragmentation and spread of invasive alien species [IAS]).
+Specific impacts may include lower river levels due to more frequent/severe drought that will affect river transport.

+89. The transport sector is dependent on the energy infrastructure for fuel and electricity.
+It also depends on ICT networks for the management of services and transport infrastructure.

+90. Transport infrastructure also performs other functions, such as control of fire events and limitation of erosion and landslides, which may be of increased benefit for protection against future climate change vulnerabilities.
+It is also linked to biodiversity and ecosystems in both positive (for example, creating migration routes) and negative ways (for example, ecosystem fragmentation and spread of IAS).
 The link to human health can also be positive (for example, more potential for healthier mobility options such as walking and cycling in warmer seasons) or negative (for example, deteriorated air quality due to transport emissions under changed thermal and humidity conditions).

-- 92. The urban environment has complex interdependencies with other sectors due to the cross-cutting nature of this sector, its reliance on key infrastructure and services for its efficient functioning, and the wide impact on other sectors of urban environment functioning. - 93.
-Extreme weather events may damage infrastructure and disrupt services of urban transport, water, and energy sectors.
+91. The urban environment has complex interdependencies with other sectors due to the crosscutting nature of this sector, its reliance key infrastructure and services for its efficient functioning and the wide impact on other sectors of urban environment functioning.

+92. Extreme weather events may damage infrastructure and disrupt services of urban transport, water and energy sectors.
 This may also result in higher construction and maintenance costs for these infrastructures.
 Tourism would also be affected by these weather events including by the endangerment of cultural attractions in cities.
-Higher temperatures and increased dry spells will also lead to increased water consumption in urban areas and, therefore, increased competition for water resources with other sectors.
-Temperature increases in summer would increase demand for energy for cooling systems and warmer winter temperatures would reduce demand for energy for heating.
-These climatic changes may also provide incentives for sustainable urban transport modes, for example, cycling, walking, and boost city tourism.
+Higher temperatures and increased dry spells will also lead to increased water consumption in urban areas and, therefore, increase competition for water resources with other sectors.
+Temperature increases in summer would also increase demand for energy for cooling systems and warmer winter temperatures would reduce demand for energy for heating.
+These climatic changes may also provide incentives for sustainable urban transport modes, for example, cycling, walking and boost city tourism.
 Health implications from climate change in cities arise from the increased intensity of heat islands and increased air pollution at higher temperature.

-94. Other linkages of the urban environment include that to biodiversity, in its role as a habitat for a variety of species, and to agricultural due to the extension of urbanized areas envisaged in Spatial Development Plans and the move toward urban agriculture.
+93. Other linkages of the urban environment include that to biodiversity, in it role as a habitat for a variety of species, and to agricultural due to the extension of urbanized areas envisaged in Spatial Development Plans and the move towards urban agriculture.
 Thus, the climate change vulnerabilities of these sectors also need to be taken into account in future urban planning.

-- 95. The water sector has strong interdependencies with other sectors, in particular, regarding water supply to these sectors.
-Reduced water availability from extreme weather events and gradual climate changes can cause competition between sectors such as urban environment (drinking water), agriculture (irrigation), energy (power generation), and tourism (drinking water and activities requiring water).
-Competition for water resources with irrigation infrastructure can also decrease the resilience of ecosystems services including in forests. - 96.
-Failures in water infrastructures (supply and sewerage systems, irrigation) may also damage other sector infrastructure, such as transport and disrupt services including in urban environments.
-Health impacts can also occur due to insufficient water supply, water pollution from heavy rains, and invasion of harmful water species.
+94. The water sector has strong interdependencies with other sectors, in particular regarding water supply to these sectors.
+Reduced water availability from extreme weather events and gradual climate changes can causing competition between sectors such as urban environment (drinking water), agriculture (irrigation), energy (power generation).and tourism (drinking water and activities requiring water).
+Competition for water resources with irrigation infrastructure can also decrease the resilience of ecosystems services including in forests.

+95. Failures in water infrastructures (supply and sewerage systems, irrigation) may also damage other sector infrastructure, such as transport, and disrupt services including in urban environments.
+Health impacts can also occur due to insufficient water supply, water pollution from heavy rains and invasion of harmful water species.

 1.4.
-Macroeconomic Consequences of Climate Change: The Costs of Inaction and Action
+Macro-economic Consequences of Climate Change: the Costs of Inaction and Action